4GeeksAcademy/learn-in-public/README.md

 ## Your Public Profile

-During this project you will start building your professional profile, one of the most significant accomplishments you can have at the academy:
+During this project, you will start building your professional profile, one of the most significant accomplishments you can have at the academy:

 - It will be the first version of your developer portfolio.